Michaelpalacce/go-btva/README.md

 ### Good To Haves

+- [ ] Modify the zprofile for java
 - [ ] Working on windows
 - [ ] Create a demo project
 - [ ] Configure Other Artifact Managers?